 Disney's Star Tours - The Adventures Continue improves on the original attraction in every way—and sets a new standard for motion simulator rides.
 What had become a slightly tired trip to a Star Wars galaxy far, far away is now a giddy jaunt to... well, half the fun is you never know where in hyperspace the ride will whisk you.

 - Thrill Scale (0=Wimpy, 10=Yikes): 4.5.
 Relatively mild motion simulator thrills.
 Those prone to motion sickness may experience discomfort (although closing your eyes should quell any queasiness).
 The ride also offers Star Wars-style action.
+It makes our list of Disneyland's most thrilling rides.

 - Location: Tomorrowland at Disneyland and Disney's Hollywood Studios at Disney World.